RodrigoMunozLara/rodrigomunozlara.github.io/_pages/about.md

 Welcome students to the autumn semester 2025
 ======

-This semester I will be teaching 5 subjects.
+This semester I will be teaching five courses.
 Below you will find links to each of them with material that may be useful for your studies.

  * [TEL222 - Fundamentals of Signal Transmission](https://rodrigomunozlara.github.io/teaching/TEL222_Fundamentals_of_Signal_Transmission)
  * [TEL101 - Introduction To Programming](https://rodrigomunozlara.github.io/teaching/TEL101_Introduction_To_Programming)